-Treatment of a miscarriage, once it has begun, depends on your symptoms.
-The primary goal of treatment during and after a miscarriage is to prevent hemorrhaging and infection.
+Treatment of a miscarriage, once it starts, depends on your symptoms.
+The main goal of treatment during and after a miscarriage is to prevent heavy bleeding (they’ll call it hemorrhaging) and infection.

-If vaginal bleeding fills more than one sanitary pad in half an hour, you should contact your doctor.
-Heavier bleeding and cramping often indicate that a miscarriage is progressing.
-In most cases, a woman's body expels all of the pregnancy-related tissue.
-The earlier you are in the pregnancy, the more likely that your body will complete the miscarriage on its own.
+If vaginal bleeding fills more than one super sanitary pad an hour for 2 hours, call your doctor.
+Heavier bleeding and cramping often indicate that a miscarriage is happening.
+Most of the time, your body will pass all of the pregnancy-related tissue.
+The earlier you are in the pregnancy, the more likely your body will complete the miscarriage on its own.

 If all of the tissue didn’t come out, a condition known as an incomplete miscarriage, you may need treatment to stop the bleeding and prevent infection.
 The most common procedure is a dilation and curettage (D&C), which involves widening your cervix and scraping the uterine lining, or endometrium.
 Sometimes the doctor uses suction along with scraping.
 This procedure can be uncomfortable, so you’ll probably get general anesthesia to put you to sleep if you need it.
 Another option is to take medication (misoprostol), which will help your body pass the tissue.
 Talk to your doctor to figure out what’s right for you.

 You may get antibiotics or other medications afterward to slow the bleeding.
 Let your doctor know if you have any additional vaginal bleeding.
 You should also find out whether you have Rh negative blood.
 If you do, you’ll probably need a shot of Rh immune globulin vaccine to prevent problems in future pregnancies.